akhileshpanigrahi/akhileshpanigrahi/README.md

 - 👋 Hi, I’m Akhilesh Panigrahi
-- 👀 I’m interested in Data Science, Machine Learning and Data Analytics.
+- 👀 I’m interested in Data Science, Machine Learning, Data Analytics and Blockchain
-- 💞️ I’m looking to collaborate on creating projects for competitions on kaggle, AnalyticsVidhya, etc
+- 💞️ I’m looking to collaborate on creating projects for competitions on kaggle, AnalyticsVidhya, etc.
 - 📫 How to reach me .
 Email - akhilesh.panigrahi@hotmail.com

 <!---